Dinosaur Game: Reception and impact

 In 2018, the creators said that approximately 270 million games were played monthly.

 The Dinosaur Game is referenced in the "couch gag" opening segment of the season 34 premiere of The Simpsons, "Habeas Tortoise".

-In August 2020, MSCHF and 100 Thieves partnered to create a modified version of the game titled Dino Swords, which featured a small arsenal of weapons and time-slowing pills; when mismanaged, the weapons could backfire and harm the dinosaur.
+In August 2020, MSCHF and 100 Thieves partnered to create a modified version titled Dino Swords, which featured a small arsenal of weapons and time-slowing pills.
+When mismanaged, the weapons could backfire and harm the dinosaur.